IIIF/api/source/event/2015/ghent.md

 ## Related Events

 Participation is also encouraged in the following related, co-located events.
-An Event Brite registration page will be available shortly.
+The locations will be on the Ghent University campus.
+Please register at [this Event Brite][event-brite-wg].

 ### Technical Workshop